Company secretary

 Working hours

-The work is mainly office based and you'll usually work regular office hours.
-On occasion it may be necessary to work longer hours to accommodate lengthy meetings and to complete reports, such as the company annual report, for regulatory deadlines.
+The work is mainly office based, and you'll usually work regular office hours.
+On occasion it may be necessary to work longer hours to meet regulatory deadlines.

 What to expect